lrodero/cats-effect-tutorial/tutorial.md

 Let's first define a new method `server` that instantiates the flag, runs the `serve` method in its own fiber and waits on the flag to be set.
-Only when the flag is set the server fiber will be canceled.
+Only when the flag is set the server fiber will be cancelled.

 ```scala
 def server(serverSocket: ServerSocket): IO[ExitCode] =